DaoThanhThang/DaoThanhThang/README.md

 Here are some of the notable works and projects I've been involved in:

-- [Automating Coffee Machine](https://github.com/DaoThanhThang/Automating-Coffee-Brewing): Developed an automated coffee brewing system using [specific technologies or methodologies].
+- [Automating Coffee Machine](https://github.com/DaoThanhThang/Automating-Coffee-Brewing): Developed an automated coffee brewing system using C/C++, C#, Java...
 - [Air Conditioner using PID](https://github.com/DaoThanhThang/Temperature-Control-System-using-PID-Control-Algorithm): Implemented a temperature control system for an air conditioner using the PID control algorithm.

 ## Skills